Required Re-Entry Testing

 - All safety protocols must be adhered to on campus and in university worksites.

 - Facial Coverings — When on campus, all members of the university community — students, faculty, staff and visitors — are expected to wear facial coverings when indoors and when social distancing cannot be observed outside.
-Two masks are provided to every student and university employee (See mask delivery plans).
 You can remove the mask temporarily if you are alone in an office with a ceiling and closed door.
 You can also remove the mask to eat indoors if you observe social distancing guidelines.
 Read the entire UNL Face Covering Policy, which includes accommodations for individuals who need an alternative face covering.

 - University employees with minor children who are required to engage in remote learning due to the COVID-19 policies of the school district in which they are enrolled may request to work remotely in accordance with the university’s alternative worksite policy.
 Unit leaders should approve those requests to the fullest extent that operational needs will permit.